devspace-sh/devspace/docs/pages/cli/deployment/deployment-types.md

 ```
 This deployment is configured to deploy the [Helm chart for DevSpace Components](/docs/deployment/components/what-are-components) using the values specified in the `component` section.

-Unlike `images` in the `devspace.yaml`, the `deployments` section is an array and not a key-value map because DevSpace CLI will iterate over the deployment one after another in the specified order and deploy it.
+Unlike `images` in the `devspace.yaml`, the `deployments` section is an array and not a key-value map because DevSpace will iterate over the deployment one after another in the specified order and deploy it.
 This is useful because the order in which your deployments are starting might be relevant depending on your application.

 ## Add additonal deployments
 DevSpace provides convenience commands for adding deployments to the `devspace.yaml`.
 If you don't want to add additional deployments in the config manually, you have the following options: